CNC

 save etc.

-No I haven't a clue what it does but it works.
+No, I haven't a clue what it does but it works.

-You don't appear to be able to configure networking over the network, makes sort of sense, so that must be done on the real screen et al.
+You don't appear to be able to configure networking over the network, that makes sort of sense, so that must be done on the real screen et al.

 Anyway it all seems to work now.